 - In Laughing Color: For Queerky Folks When Comedy Central Wasn't Enuf (Co-Founder, Co-Producer & Performer, Spring 2015 - Fall 2016).

 - Capital Fringe Festival: He(a)r/e (Writer, Co-Producer & Performer, Summer 2015).

 About The Vision

 Richael is committed to cultivating moments and spaces for healing across space and time.
 They believe when we support wholeness and integration on individual, family, community and systems-levels that we affect generations--past and future.
 Simply put, they facilitate trans-generational healing at individual and collective levels.

 Richael adopts a loving warriorhood approach in their creation, which they call "love politic."
-Here, they intend to reclaim conjure as a healing practice of a robust lineage.
-As a multidisciplinary healer and justice worker, with experience in organizing, facilitation, energy work, ritual, art, and emerging thought, Richael seeks to spread their love politic vision--one of compassionate justice and spiritual awakening-- through their work.
+Here, they intend to reclaim conjure as a healing practice of a robust and often neglected lineage.
+As a multidisciplinary healing artist and healing justice practitioner, with experience in organizing, facilitation, energy work, ritual, art, and emerging thought, Richael seeks to spread their love politic vision--one of compassionate justice and spiritual awakening-- through their work.